Major John Davenport Shakespear RHA

 To read the full story of how the photographs made their way back to Corfu and to see some of Louisa's recipes, including Wild Boar,

-see the articles in the latest Greek-o-File,
+see the articles in the Greek-o-File,

 Volume 8